The Gut Training Protocol: How to Build Your Fueling Capacity Without Wrecking Your Stomach

 75–90g/h

 NOTE: These numbers are guidelines, not mandates.
+First-time marathoners should target 45–60g/h.
+The 75–90g/h range is for experienced athletes who have built to it progressively.
 If 60g/h feels like your ceiling, that's your ceiling.

 How to know when to progress